lorikayman/RebisTheory/rebis_theory.md

 There exists a griffin-like species, as described by the [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin): `A beautiful pistol named after a great, noble beast.
 Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`, yet, on the handgun itself there are dragons depicted and only [Argent Peacemaker](https://wiki.spiralknights.com/Argent_Peacemaker) and [Sentenza](https://wiki.spiralknights.com/Sentenza) alchemy paths have a creature with a beak.

-This further distinction of dragons and griffins may be important, as is dictates the purpose of the handgun, but also the symbolic aspect of the creature, with with the purpose is associated.
-[Raptor](https://wiki.spiralknights.com/Raptor), a predecessor of [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin) is also designed specifically to venture into the Underworld: `An ancient pistol imbued with enchantments designed to smite the fiendish creatures of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)).
+We have previously pointed out this distinction, as it dictates the purpose of the handgun, but also the symbolic aspect of the creature, with which the purpose of the gun is associated - griffins.

+Here, [Raptor](https://wiki.spiralknights.com/Raptor), a predecessor of [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin) is also designed specifically to venture into the Underworld: `An ancient pistol imbued with enchantments designed to smite the fiendish creatures of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)).

 The key 2 elements of this branch of Antigua alchemy tree are _draconic design_ and _direct creation of the handguns to fight fiends of the Underworld_ as evident by in their description.

-Those who wielded it did see the Underworld and likely were present while griffins existed in order to assign them those characteristics, as their exact properties are then reflected in the gun and linked with the Underworld.
+Those who wielded it did see the Underworld and likely were present while griffins existed _in order to assign them those characteristics_, as their exact properties are then reflected in the gun and linked with the Underworld.
 In that regard, the _change from raptor to griffin may be due to a reason currently unknown_.

 Dragons were seen under the current theory only by valkyries and Isorians and those two civilizations are the only candidates to be creators of those guns.

-Here we must note of a similar design in the Knight's battle sprite stats menu, where in its _food slot is located between 2 dragon heads_, the same as the arches of the floating castles, belonging to heavenly kingdom.

-This similarity in designs should not be ignored, and is one argument to propose a hypothesis that both civilizations are the same biological specie or at least are related.
-This notion, although an uncommon one, should be kept in mind for the analysis of Owlite skills and advancements in relation to their understanding of elemental damage.
+We must note of a similar design in the Knight's battle sprite stats menu, where in its _food slot is located between 2 dragon heads_, the same as the arches of the floating castles, belonging to heavenly kingdom.
+This ties in with seemingly mythological position of dragons in Isorian culture.
+And if so, this pattern seems applicable to Antigua-derived handguns, as it is one argument to propose a hypothesis that both civilizations are the same biological specie or at least are related.

 Then there are Antigua upgrades with imagery of a bird:

 - `these handguns are said to have been wielded by 'gunslinger priests' during a now forgotten time` ([Silversix](https://wiki.spiralknights.com/Silversix)).
-The theme of divinity here should be focused on, as it is similar to the heavenly theme of the heavenly kingdom, their focus on divine.
-Here it the aspect of Undead, as the gun has elemental damage.
+The theme of divinity connected to those priests here was linked to the [Silvermail](https://wiki.spiralknights.com/Silvermail).
+It is the first set belonging to gunslinger priests.
+The other consists of [Argent Peacemaker](https://wiki.spiralknights.com/Argent_Peacemaker) and [Radiant Silvermail](https://wiki.spiralknights.com/Radiant_Silvermail).
 - `Its bullets serve as ushers for those that refuse to leave this world` ([Argent Peacemaker](https://wiki.spiralknights.com/Argent_Peacemaker)).
 It is an upgrade of [Silversix](https://wiki.spiralknights.com/Silversix), and serves the same purpose to combat undead, with a distinguishing description of them being: `those that refuse to leave this world`.

   Owlite [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather) in its crafting is notable, either being created by Owlites, or is the assumption of alchemy transcending logic and being more of a thematic link between items in a similar manner as the [dragon Scale Shield](https://wiki.spiralknights.com/Dragon_Scale_Shield#Alchemy_Path) alchemy path, discussed earlier.

-  Those two handguns within single alchemy path establish a concept of gunslinger priests, which, at least, know of undead and potentially shadow damage, as it is dealt by the undead.
-And, as stated, those priests were gunslingers.
+  Those two handguns within single alchemy path establish a concept of gunslinger priests, which, at least, know of undead and potentially Underworld, as the latter is characterized by the darkness.
+This darkness we have previously linked to one described in [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin): `Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`.

 - `A shadow-aligned handgun of incredible power, its said to contain the soul of a knight who was only two days from retirement` ([Blackhawk](https://wiki.spiralknights.com/Blackhawk)).
 This handgun in particular has 3 elements to it:

-  - It was wielded by a knight, - this, within the context of the universe, suggest that it is an Isorian, a knight of Spiral Order or an earlier order.
+  - It was wielded by a knight, so far leaning to Valkyrian knight, rather than Isorian.
+Whoever those knights are, shadow damage has prevailed there.
+  - The [haunting](#haunting) as a tangible process, exists with involvement of souls bound to physical objects.

+      In similar manner to souls being bound to skulls and [masks](#vanadukes-mask-and-immortality-span-classthrough-cursethrough-cursespan).
-  - the `shadow-aligned handgun of incredible power` wording, stated the nature of the handgun, as it deals shadow damage, but also suggests that shadow damage is that `incredible power`, considering this damage type being far more unnatural compared to the rest.
+  - The `shadow-aligned handgun of incredible power` wording, stated the nature of the handgun, as it deals shadow damage, but also suggests that shadow damage is that `incredible power`, considering this damage type being far more unnatural compared to the rest.
-  - The bird imagery, likely a hawk, also links us back to the elemental line of Antigua above.
+  - The bird imagery, likely a hawk, also links us back to the elemental line of Antigua above - the Peacemaker.

 - `An ancient handgun forged from shadow steel.
 It is said to have been wielded by an evil one who possessed "angel eyes"` ([Sentenza](https://wiki.spiralknights.com/Sentenza)).
 Shadow steel originates from the Underworld, and, as the handgun's design suggests, it was made near the same period of time as the all of the above with bird imagery.
 This duality can potentially link us to [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen).
 But, before that, another element of gun specificity should be covered, that of Gunslinger alchemy path.
 - The [Chilling Duelist](https://wiki.spiralknights.com/Chilling_Duelist) is of the same design as the rest of Antigua alchemy tree, with the addition of ice, which may be attributed to elemental materials the gun is alchemized from.
 It is acquired from the [Deluxe Starter Pack](https://wiki.spiralknights.com/Deluxe_Starter_Pack), which also contains [Tri-Guard Set](https://wiki.spiralknights.com/Tri-Guard_Armor): `A special suit of armor designed specifically for knights on first recon of alien planets.
 This rugged suit protects against a variety of harsh elements`.
-The armor seems more medieval compared to the rest, which might attribute it to an earlier period of time of Isorian history so slightly.
+The armor seems more medieval compared to the rest, which might _attribute it to an earlier period of time of Isorian history so slightly_.

 Gunslingers' sets have a similarity to the Antigua line, specifically the [gunslinger sash](https://wiki.spiralknights.com/Gunslinger_Sash) has mention of `forgotten time`: `Clothing worn by pistol-packing warriors from a forgotten time` ([gunslinger sash](https://wiki.spiralknights.com/Gunslinger_Sash)), as well as [Silversix](https://wiki.spiralknights.com/Silversix): `these handguns are said to have been wielded by 'gunslinger priests' during a now forgotten time`.

 Considering the thematic element to both gunslinger set and Antigua, as they explicitly refer to a forgotten time, may be most solid argument to those being of the same period of time.
 But, this would also mean 2 things, or rather, scenarios:

-- Isorians were already familiar with the Underworld, and forgot of it.
-They would also forget of elemental damage as it is one introduced currently by Owlites.
+- Isorians were already familiar with the Underworld, and had forgotten of it.
+They would also forget elemental damage, as it is one introduced currently by Owlites.
-- As Avenger is alchemized from the Sealed Sword, which is exchanged from Slime Token, and so is [Antigua](https://wiki.spiralknights.com/Antigua), whose alchemy tree refers to a forgotten time and seem to belong it: `A mysterious relic from a forgotten time`.
-Could it be that the knights in question are of heavenly kingdom, and if so, are they Isorians?
+- As [Avenger](https://wiki.spiralknights.com/Avenger) is alchemized from the Sealed Sword, which is exchanged for Slime Token, same as [Antigua](https://wiki.spiralknights.com/Antigua), whose alchemy tree refers to a forgotten time and seem to belong it: `A mysterious relic from a forgotten time`.

     _So far we were leaning to an idea of Valkyries being those gunslinger priests, appearing after Legion of Ur was sealed_, but emerging already by the time Valkyries invading Underworld.
 Essentially, presence of western-themed equipments makes it more nuanced regarding the identity of gunslinger priests during the Forgotten Time.
+At that, we return to the _potential of Isorians being involved it this distinction of griffin and dragon-like designs_ of handguns.

 ##### Isorian Gunslingers Scenario